hashicorp/next-mdx-remote/README.md

 ### Environment Targets

-The code generated by `next-mdx-remote`, which is used to actually render the MDX, is transformed to support: `>= node 12, es2020`.
+The code generated by `next-mdx-remote`, which is used to actually render the MDX targets browsers with module support.
+If you need to support older browsers, consider transpiling the `compiledSource` output from `serialize`.

 ### `import` / `export`